joemoore/labs-practices-site/content/guides/workload-tenancy-sonobuoy-tanzu-community-edition/index.md

 # Learn more

 If you didn’t follow along, try [downloading](https://tanzucommunityedition.io/docs/latest/getting-started/) Tanzu Community Edition.
-You can also try Tanzu Community Edition locally with [unmanaged clusters](https://tanzucommunityedition.io/docs/latest/getting-started-unmanaged/), or you can try it out without spinning up your own clusters via free workshops on the [Tanzu Developer Center](https://tanzu.vmware.com/developer/workshops/).
+You can also try Tanzu Community Edition locally with [unmanaged clusters](https://tanzucommunityedition.io/docs/latest/getting-started-unmanaged/), or you can try it out without spinning up your own clusters via free workshops on the [Labs Practices Site](https://tanzu.vmware.com/developer/workshops/).

 To learn more about Sonobuoy and Kubernetes conformance testing, check out the following:
 - [Certified Kubernetes page](https://www.cncf.io/certification/software-conformance/)
 - [Sonobuoy docs](https://sonobuoy.io/docs/)
 - [Sonobuoy blogs](https://sonobuoy.io/blog/)